 Method Procedures

-The method procedure does a task, then returns control to the calling code (known as the “caller”).
-When it returns, the procedure returns a value to the caller.
+A method procedure is a sequence of ViviFire statements between the lines Method and End.
+The procedure does a task, then returns control to the code that called it, also known as the “caller”).
+The procedure can return a value to the caller.

 Declaration syntax